What is a food allergy?

 Food allergy treatment

-There is no cure for a food allergy.
 If you have a mild reaction (itching, sneezing, hives, or rash), your doctor will give you antihistamines and oral or topical steroid medicine.
 A severe reaction of anaphylaxis is treated with a medicine called epinephrine.
 This medicine must be given quickly to save your life.
 If you or your child has a severe allergy, your doctor may give you a prescription for an epinephrine pen to carry at all times.
-Your doctor can show you how and when to use the pen.
+Your doctor or a pharmacist can show you how and when to use the pen.
 A person having a serious allergic reaction should be taken by ambulance to a hospital emergency room.

 Living with food allergies